 We recommend taking your pet to the veterinarian within the first three days he's home to ensure he's fit.
 The visit will likely include:

-Make sure there are no surprises by having your little one neutered or spayed as soon as possible, provided you don't want to become a breeder.
-The surgeries can be done by the time puppies are six months old and include a fairly quick recovery time.
+Make sure there are no surprises by having your little one neutered or spayed as soon as possible—provided you don't want to become a breeder.
+The surgeries can be done by the time puppies are 6 months old and involve a fairly quick recovery time.
 Benefits to such surgeries include:

 Some believe that you can rid your puppy of fleas by feeding him onion or garlic.
 And though he might eat these foods, they might actually produce a toxic reaction.
 Furthermore, feeding puppies brewer's yeast or applying it to the skin will have no effect on fleas.

 Scientists have developed both topical and oral prescription medications that prevent fleas from biting and reproducing.
 They are administered once per month.
 Here are the facts about these types of treatments: